Skip to main content

 Report dumping and waste management concerns

-• Stormwater department is committed to protecting our Colorado River and wildlife.
+• The Stormwater Department is committed to protecting our Colorado River and wildlife.

 • If you witness illegal dumping or environmentally harmful activities, please contact our hotline.